todalavibra/google-labs-code-jules-awesome-list/README.md

 - `// Turn this tool into a GitHub App`
   <sub>Reusable, platform-integrated tools.</sub>

+- `// Suggest a fun and quirky 404 error page message/design for this application.`
+  <sub>Improving user experience even on error pages. </sub>

 ## Start from Scratch

 - `// What's going on in this repo?`